ClojureBridge/organizing/Workshop-Planning-Tasks.md

 * It's worth checking with the people who said they needed childcare to make sure they still really do.
 Many do not realize that you really will provide it if they ask, and will try and make other arrangements after requesting it.
 Check in with them as soon as you can after the initial request to confirm.

 ### <a name="objects"/>Obtain necessary objects: power cords, flash drives, name tags, pens, etc.

+### <a name="swagbags"/>Swag bags
+If sponsors have given books or other giveaway goods, collect those items and bags in which to distribute them.
+Eric Normand has very generously offered his Intro to Clojure LispCast videos free of charge to ClojureBridge students, teachers, TAs, and organizers.
+So get in touch with him to find out how to distribute those: [http://purelyfunctional.tv/intro-to-clojure](http://purelyfunctional.tv/intro-to-clojure).

 ### <a name="slides"/>Update the pre- and post-workshop presentation slides
 * Templates and instructions live in [[Templates and Materials|Templates and Materials]]